On the breakdown of the Born-Oppenheimer approximation in LiH and LiD

 \section{Abstract}

-We compute the ab-initio electron density beyond the Born-Oppenheimer approximation in crystalline LiH and LiD with density functional methods.
-We report significant beyond Born-Oppenheimer corrections to electron density in the vicinity of nuclei equilibrium positions.
-We thus verify the breakdown of the Born-Oppenheimer approximation, as earlier suggested on experimental grounds.
-A reasonable agreement between the experimental and computational results is found.
-The results indicate the existence of beyond Born-Oppenheimer effects in solids at normal pressures and suggest that these effects can be significant also in solids containing elements other than hydrogen as well.
+We compute the ab-initio electron density beyond the strict Born-Oppenheimer approximation in crystalline LiH and LiD with density functional methods.
+By taking into account the quantum mechanical nature of the nuclei, an aspect absent in the strict Born-Oppenheimer approximation, we find significant corrections to electron density in the vicinity of nuclei equilibrium positions.
+We compare our results with earlier experimental findings that have suggested a breakdown of the Born-Oppenheimer approximation in these solids and obtain improved agreement between experiment and theory when quantum nuclear effects are included.
+A notable temperature dependence of electron density is found.
+The results indicate the existence of beyond strict Born-Oppenheimer effects in solids at normal pressures and suggest that such effects can be significant also in materials containing light elements other than hydrogen.